learn-co-students/javascript-intro-to-debugging-v-000/README.md

 Testing is important no matter what language we're working with.
 There is always the chance that our code won't behave as expected.
 Tests and debugging skills help us make sure that our code always works appropriately.
 JavaScript provides tons of testing libraries; we're going to use [Mocha](mochajs.org).
 JavaScript comes with a built in debugging tool, called `debugger`.

+## Prefatory Note

+These debugging techniques are environment-dependent, and they are slowly rolling out across Learn's curriculum.
+We'll update lessons and labs as quickly as we can.

 ## Objectives

 1. Read Mocha tests